"Hvad hedder det?

 in Denmark

-At my first wedding experience, I was dumbfounded zombie walking behind the ones who loved the couple so much that they broke into their bedroom to make sure the bed is filled with itching powder, closet stuffed with balloons, making sure it is very warm OR cold, hiding underwear, shoes, toothpaste, anything to make their first night as husband and wife unbearable.
+At my first wedding experience, I was dumbfounded zombie walking behind people who loved the couple so much that they broke into their bedroom to make sure the bed is filled with itching powder, closet stuffed with balloons, making sure it is very warm (I heard ice-cold could also do), hiding underwear, shoes, switching toothpaste with glue, anything they could think of to make their first night as husband and wife unbearable.

-The day goes usually as planned, wedding takes place in the church and there will be lot of singing.
-Then a feast, dinner and wise advice from people you have never met before.
+The day goes usually pretty much as planned, the wedding takes place in the church and there will be a lot of singing.
+Then a feast, dinner and wise advice, speeches from people you have never met before.

-Danes feel so under cast in daily life that they embrace giving speeches because finally everyone is forced to listen to them.
-And of course the sneaking around with rolled up papers containing homegrown songs, stuffed with sentences that don't rhyme and Danish humor.
+Danes feel so under cast in daily life that they embrace that moment everyone is forced to listen to them.
+And of course the sneaking around with rolled up papers containing home-grown songs, stuffed with sentences that don't rhyme and more Danish humour.

-It is custom for the newlyweds to kiss when everyone stamps on the floor or rattles with utensils.
+But not everything is negative.
+It is custom for the newly-weds to kiss when everyone stamps on the floor or rattles with utensils.

 Sitting, standing, under the table and standing on the chairs, these are a must-do kiss moments.

 At one time or another, while the groom leaves the room, all men run to kiss his new wife, then the bride leaves and the women do the same with the groom.
-These are funny habits.
+These habits are funny and innocent.

-By the time the clock nears midnight, the couple is finally released to the dance floor where the wedding march will be played.
+By the time the clock nears midnight, the couple is finally released to the dance floor, where a wedding march will be played.
 It starts out very lovely, they dance together surrounded by a circle of all guests, nearing them more and more.

-It becomes crowded, then the bride is harshly pulled away and the groom will be attacked.
+It becomes crowded, then the bride is harshly pulled away, and the groom will be attacked.
 His shoes removed, and often in a struggle they cut off the front part of his socks.
 Why?
-The reason makes no sense to anyone.
+The reason makes no sense.
 It seems that it symbolizes that he now has a wife to perform sock repairs.
+They are happy to break off such a pleasant moment into a thousand pieces to make that point.

-This ordeal must take place before the clock strikes twelve or the couple will get worse luck than is awaiting them already.
+This ordeal must take place before the clock strikes twelve, or the couple will get worse luck than is awaiting them already.
 Because everything possible has been accomplished to make sure they have an awful night.
-They leave the place running away from rain of hard thrown rice that stings where it hits.
-Rice throwing may not really be Danish, but the force that they use is very Viking-like.
+The newly-weds leave the place, running away from a rain of hard thrown rice that stings where it hits.
+Rice throwing may not really be Danish, but the force they use is very Viking-like.

 In case you succeed in remaining married, you will be in for more role playing after 25 years.

-The day before the celebration all family members gather to hang up an extensive construction of branches and flowers around your front door.
-And the morning after at exactly seven in the morning, bright and early, they will start singing.
-You must, mind you: must appear after the first 24 songs in nightwear looking surprised and sleepy.
+The day before the celebration, friends and family members gather to hang up an extensive construction of branches and flowers around your front door.
+And the next morning at exactly seven in the morning, bright and early, they will start singing.
+You must appear after the first 24 songs in nightwear, looking surprised and sleepy.

-Everyone know this will take place, planned months or years beforehand, yet the couple does not expect anything.
+Everyone know this will take place, planned months or years beforehand, yet the couple MUST pretend not to expect anything.
+Like the woman on the picture!

 VIII